DanielePalaia/cf-mysql-example/README.md

 curl http://localhost:8080/todos</br>

-will do get to the collection showing all the collection elements</br>
+will get to the collection showing all the collection elements</br>

 this one will create a new element to the collection</br>
 curl -H "Content-Type: application/json" -d '{"Topic":"New TodoElem", "Completed":0}' -X POST http://localhost:8080/todos</br>